csswizardry/csswizardry.github.com/_posts/2019-08-15-lazy-pre-browsing-with-prefetch.md

 This is a regular `<link rel="stylesheet">` that is, necessarily, defined in the `<head>`.
-This means that from a cold-cache, if a user were to land on this page for the first time, they’re absolutely going to take a performance hit—there’s just no way around it.
+This means that from a cold-cache, if a user were to land on this page for the first time, they’re absolutely going to take a performance hit — there’s just no way around it.
 The file needs to make it across the network successfully before the page can even begin to render.